 It is not uncommon for children between the ages of 2 and 7 to demonstrate self-centered behaviors.
 Developmentally, they tend to see life from their own perspective and view others as part of the solar system of which they are the center.
 This is normal.

 But even though this is a normal part of development, Christian parents can effectively intervene during this stage to cultivate a Christ-honoring, other-orientation.
-Parents can accomplish this through correction and training.
+Parents can accomplish this through modeling, re-directing and practice.

-When you see self-centered behaviors in your child, address them in a matter-of-fact way, understanding that while this might be “normal” you can still use it as opportunities to teach and instill your family values.
+When you see self-focused behaviors in your child, address them in a matter-of-fact way, understanding that while this might be “normal” you can still use it as opportunities to teach and instill your family values.

-Here are some common examples of common self-centered behaviors and some proven, effective interventions:
+Here are some examples of common self-focused behaviors and some possible interventions:

 - If your child is being loud and distracting in church, remove him from the sanctuary and find a place where you can quietly observe the service together.
 Ask questions like “What are people doing?”
 “Is everyone being quiet or loud?”
-“What do you think happens when you make a lot of noise, are you helping people concentrate or making it hard?”
+“What do you think happens when you make a lot of noise?
+Do you think it is hard for people to hear the pastor?”
 Try some “church practice” at home using role play.

 - A 8 ½ x 11 scanned and enlarged photo of all family members except the child in question

 - Small stickers (stars or flowers work well)

 Look up Philippians 2:3 together (“Do not act out of selfish ambition or conceit, but with humility think of others as being better than yourselves”).
 If your child is old enough, help her write the verse on the top of the enlarged photo.
 Talk about what the verse means and what it looks like when we “think of others as better than ourselves.”